Guille-Rubio/despliegue_vercel/README.md

+This project shows the steps to deploy a Node.js backend with Express.
+You can checkout to the different branches to check the deployment:

+- main: Hello World with Express
+- pug: adds pug view engine
+- express_routing: adds express folder structure
+- sqldb: adds sequelize connection
+- scraping: adds web scraping with puppeteer

-# despliegue_vercel
+# Deployment in Vercel
-Basic deploy of a Hello World Node.js backend with Express in Vercel
+Basic deployment of a Hello World Node.js backend with Express in Vercel.

 ## In your local project
 1. Create a new node project\